paulkarpenko/us-code-ui/uscode/title-45-railroads/chapter-016-regional-rail-reorganization.md

 Section 17 of the Federal Transit Act, referred to in subsecs. (d)(4)(B) and (e)(4)(C), (5)(A) to (C), which was classified to section 1613 of former Title 49, Transportation, was repealed by Pub.
 L. 103–272, § 7(b), July 5, 1994, 108 Stat.
 1379.

 Section 77 of the Bankruptcy Act, referred to in subsec. (i)(2), was classified to section 205 of former Title 11, Bankruptcy.
 The Bankruptcy Act (act July 1, 1898, ch.
 541, 30 Stat.
-544, as amended) was repealed effective Oct.
+544) was repealed effective Oct.
 1, 1979, by Pub.
 L. 95–598, §§ 401(a), 402(a), Nov.
 6, 1978, 92 Stat.
 2682, section 101 of which enacted revised Title 11.
 For current provisions relating to railroad reorganization, see subchapter IV (§ 1161 et seq.) of chapter 11 of Title 11.

 #### Amendments
 1996—Subsec. (b)(3).
 Pub.
 L. 104–287 made technical amendment to directory language of Pub.
 L. 104–88, § 327(3)(B).
 See 1995 Amendment note below.